Lewis & ClarkLaw School

-1. Online Application Form (we no longer have a paper application.
+1. Online Application Form (We do not have a paper application.
 If you are unable to apply online, please contact us).
+The application for Fall 2024 will be available September 15.

 Candidates must have completed a baccalaureate degree or its equivalent from an accredited university.
 Transcripts from all university-level schooling are required.